Blazar

 Before joining Anna Franckowiak's group, I worked at the Astronomical Institute of the Ruhr University on photometry of large-scale structures in galaxies, including the study of the Low Surface Brightness Universe.
 In my master thesis I worked on the detection of diffuse dust in the disk-halo interface of nearby edge-on galaxies.

-Anastasiia Omeliukh (PhD student, based at RUB with DAAD scholarship)
+Anastasiia Omeliukh (PhD student with DAAD scholarship)

 Anastasiia